primzcm/CSIT327-G7-ProbeTect/DOCS_UPDATES.md

 Record of notable changes to code and docs.
 Add entries with date, scope, and brief summary.

+## 2025-10-15 - Landing page cleanup

+- Marketing: Removed pricing/features nav links and stripped out the pricing plans section from `templates/blog/home.html` to focus on the free experience.
+- UX: Added a progress indicator and submission state handling to the quiz generation form in `templates/materials/upload.html`.

 ## 2025-09-27 - Quiz UX polish & Gemini update

 - Quizzes: Added list/detail templates so users can view and take generated quizzes.